 Day 2: Leh to Lamayuru to Leh

-If you have time, you can also include a tour of Sham valley.
+If you have time, you can also include a tour of Sham Valley.
 Hemis Shukpachan village in Sham Valley is definitely worth a visit.
-Read How to Plan a Trip to Sham Valley for details on how you can visit there for your second day.
+Read How to Plan a Trip to Sham Valley for details on how you can visit there on your second day.

 Day 3 – Leh to Diskit to Leh

 Reach as far as Hunder and Diskit.
-It is easily a 5-6 hours’ drive depending on your speed and the breaks you take.
+It is easily a 5-6 hours drive depending on your speed and the breaks you take.
 You do not have much time for local sightseeing so keep your breaks limited and short.

 Start your return journey by 1 PM at most so that you have sufficient time to reach Leh before dark.
-Take the same road back to Leh across Khardung La that you took to reach Nubra valley.
+Take the same road back to Leh across Khardung La that you took to reach Nubra Valley.